frankcox/MineSweeper/README.md

 Also, there is no error checking in place at this point.
 I feel this is in the spirit of the challenge.

-If it bugs me enough I may change theses problems some day.
+If it bugs me enough I may fix these problems some day.
+Unless you do it first...

+&copy 2012 Frank Lyon Cox

+This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.10.1 or, at your option, any later version of Perl 5 you may have available.